keikai/keikai-demo/readme.md

-a project to demonstrate how to use ZK with Keikai Java client.
+A project to demonstrate how to use ZK with Keikai Java client.

 # How to run this project
 run with maven goal:

 `mvn jetty:run`

+# References

 > Website: https://keikai.io
 > Demo: https://keikai.io/demo